mayflower-state/legislation/docs/county/ordinances/ordinance-2.md

 ## Section I - Definitions

-1. **Relevant Authority** - The Sheriff of any county, or his appointed subordinate, in which an approved event is to be held.
+1. **Relevant Authority** - The Sheriff of New Haven County, or his appointed subordinate.
 2. **Approved Event** - Any event whose organisers have applied to the relevant authority for approval and ben granted approved status by that authority.
 3. **Disorderly Conduct** - The misdemeanor offence as defined by the Mayflower Criminal Code.
 4. **Event Organiser** - The event organiser is an individual who can show personal involvement in the planning of an event, to the satisfaction of a relevant authority.
 In the case of an event held by a government department or incorporated entity then the organiser should show, to the satisfaction of a relevant authority, that their position allows them to organise events on behalf of the entity of which they are a part.